phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.

 ## Why not include target attributes as defined by RFC8288 'Web Linking'?
-Link relations are universal, independent of the format in which they are found or the representation format of the resource they target.
-It is the responsibility of media type and application authors to define what data types can be expected as part of navigating a particular link.
+Link relations are universal; they are independent of the representation format in which they might be found or the representation format supported by resource they target.
+It is the responsibility of media type and application authors to communicate to their clients what data types are necessary to navigate a link and/or might be expected as a result, also known as typed link relations.

+This level of abstraction has value because it's easier to standardize representation (eg. RAML data type declarations) and relationship names than it is to standardize objects and object-specific interfaces.
+Servers are free to combine representations and relation names (ie. typify link relations) in any way they wish while remaining understandable to the client.